AndyObtiva/abstract_feature_branch/README.md

 Here is the content of the generated initializer [with `redis` client gem added] (<code>config/initializers/abstract_feature_branch.rb</code>), which contains instructions on how to customize via [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection):

 >     # Storage system for features (other than YAML/Env-Vars).
-Right now, only Redis is supported.
+Right now, only Redis and ConnectionPool are supported.
 >     # AbstractFeatureBranch.feature_store = Redis.new
+>
+>     # Storage can be a Redis ConnectionPool instance
+>     # AbstractFeatureBranch.feature_store = ConnectionPool.new { Redis.new }
 >
 >     # The following example line works with Heroku Redis To Go while still operating on local Redis for local development
 >     # AbstractFeatureBranch.feature_store = Redis.new(:url => ENV['REDISTOGO_URL'])